About Erick Murai - Pindula, Local Knowledge

 |MDC Alliance

-Erick Murai is member of parliament for Highfield East constituency.
+Erick Murai is member of parliament for Highfield East.
 He contested in the July 2018 elections and won.

 Background